 - Cryptococcus neoformans

-Diflucan can be taken orally in tablet form and as an oral suspension and is also available by intravenous infusion.
-Fluconazole itself is found as a white powder with a crystalline structure.
-Diflucan (fluconazole) is a prescription medicine and is therefore not available over-the-counter (OTC).
+Diflucan prescription medication can be taken orally in tablet form and as an oral suspension and is also available by intravenous infusion.
+The active ingredient in Diflucan is found as a white powder with a crystalline structure.
 The cost of Diflucan is roughly $2 per pill at many pharmacies which makes most Diflucan regimens relatively affordable.
 Diflucan coupons may be available from the manufacturer or other sources.
 Some insurance plans may also cover the costs associated with a Diflucan prescription.
 Diflucan 150 mg is a typically prescribed dose for minor issues.
-Diflucan (fluconazole) tablets are pink and trapezoidal in shape and are available in bottles or blister packs containing fluconazole 50 mg, fluconazole 100 mg and fluconazole 200 mg tablets.
+Diflucan tablets are pink and trapezoidal in shape and are available in bottles or blister packs containing Diflucan 50 mg, Diflucan 100 mg and Diflucan 200 mg tablets.
 Diflucan tablets should be stored below 30° C.

-After oral or intravenous ingestion of fluconazole, the bioavailability is approximately 90% and peak plasma concentrations are observed in between one and two hours in fasted, normal volunteers.
+After oral or intravenous ingestion of Diflucan, the bioavailability is approximately 90% and peak plasma concentrations are observed in between one and two hours in fasted, normal volunteers.
 Steady state concentrations are generally achieved within ten days.
-Fluconazole has a plasma elimination half-life of 20-50 hours after an oral dose.
+The active ingredient in Diflucan has a plasma elimination half-life of 20-50 hours after an oral dose.
 Diflucan can be take with or without meals.
-Fluconazole is affected by renal function as much of the drug is excreted in the urine.
+Diflucan is affected by renal function as much of the drug is excreted in the urine.
 As a result, Diflucan should be administered with caution or not used at all by people with renal dysfunction (kidney problems).

 Can I Buy Diflucan Online or OTC?

-Diflucan (fluconazole) requires a prescription from a licensed medical provider to be dispensed in the United States.
+Diflucan pills require a prescription from a licensed medical provider in order to be dispensed in the United States.
 As a result, one cannot just buy Diflucan online and Diflucan OTC is not available.
-Push Health can connect people who need Diflucan medication with licensed medical providers who can prescribe Diflucan pills if it is appropriate and safe to do so.
+Push Health can connect people who need Diflucan medication with licensed medical providers who can prescribe Diflucan pills, including generic Diflucan 150 mg tabelts, when appropriate to do so.

 Diflucan - Side Effects

-Diflucan (fluconazole), like all medications, has side effects when used.
-Common side effects of Diflucan include nausea, vomiting, diarrhea, dizziness, and abdominal pain.
+Diflucan tabelts, like all medications, has side effects when used.
+Common side effects of Diflucan medication use include nausea, vomiting, diarrhea, dizziness, and abdominal pain.
 Other side effects include exfoliative skin disorders and cardiac arrhythmias (especially QT prolongation).
 Diflucan should not be used by people with liver or kidney dysfunction.
 Diflucan capsules contain lactose and should not be given to people with rare hereditary problems of galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption.
 Diflucan is a potent inhibitor of cytochrome P450 isoenzymes and caution should be exercised when Diflucan is used with other medications.
-It is not recommended to drink alcohol while taking Diflucan.
+It is not recommended to drink alcohol while taking Diflucan prescription medication.
 All questions regarding Diflucan's side effects should be directed to one's medical provider and pharmacist.